 Rapid Global Mobility

-Being able to respond quickly and decisively anywhere we’re needed is key to maintaining rapid global mobility.
+Responding quickly and decisively wherever needed is key to maintaining rapid global mobility.

 The essence lies in the ability to apply selective force against specific targets because the nature and variety of future contingencies demand both precise and reliable use of military power with minimal risk and collateral damage.

 The ability of joint force commanders to keep pace with information and incorporate it into a campaign plan is crucial.